 Curiosity, creativity and creative thinking are also extremely important elements of our curriculum and are key components of what and how we teach at Hempstalls.
 We want our children to reflect critically on information and to see alternative points of view looking for patterns and connections.
 For this reason, deliberately selected ‘connecting concepts’ are used across subjects to show that knowledge and skills are transferable and by doing so, we allow the children to add a further level of depth and understanding to the knowledge they have already learnt.
 Our curriculum is three dimensional, focussing on concepts, knowledge and skills, not just skills and knowledge.
 Subject leaders have developed knowledge organisers, designed with the child in mind, which reflect this and provide the children with the relevant knowledge and skills that they will learn during a topic, driven by the concept selected.

 Teaching these foundation subject areas in blocks (PSHE, music, PE and French are taught weekly) allows the children to immerse themselves into the subject area for a sustained period of time.
 This supports the children’s knowledge development, understanding and allows for children to build upon the knowledge they have learnt quickly as the sequencing of lessons is not disrupted.
 Being very aware that the children will then not be taught that subject for a longer period of time, we ensure that the concept, knowledge and skills within that subject area is reviewed and re-visited regularly.
-Through the use of the Rosenshine Principles, daily, weekly, monthly reviews take place - helping the children to retain the knowledge into their long-term memories.
+Through the use of the Champion Learning pedagogy, daily, weekly, monthly reviews take place - helping the children to retain the knowledge into their long-term memories.
 By weaving in many previously taught subjects, the children then show their depth of knowledge by making connections and showing a ‘flexibility’ to their knowledge.
 It is this connected knowledge which highlights the child’s ability to understand and process information to a higher level.